 Once the thread preparations are completed, the weaver can begin weaving the fabric on the loom by hand.
 Inch by inch, the loom interlaces the warp threads and the weft threads with each passing of the shuttle.
 This is when the weaver's artistic vision becomes reality.
 Depending on the desired length of the material, a weaver may take days or weeks to complete the weaving process.

-Once the weaver has finished weaving, they will remove the woven material off of the loom and prepare to send it to our original Poland factory where we have been converting woven fabric into Tula baby carriers since 2012.
+Once the weaver has finished weaving, they will remove the woven material off of the loom and prepare to send it to our original Poland factory where we have been converting woven wrap fabric into Tula woven baby wraps and carriers since 2012.

-After weeks of travel and processing through customs, the material arrives at our Poland facility and one of our experienced seamstresses continues the process.
+After the material arrives at our Poland facility one of our experienced seamstresses continues the process.
 With their seasoned eye, they will layout our carrier patterns across the material and cut out the pattern pieces.
 With the limited amount of fabric we receive from the handweavers, there is very little room for error.

 Each piece of the carrier is then sewn together by one seamstress taking special care as they combine and secure each component.
 We value quality and beautiful details so, our seamstresses pay close attention to how the woven material's design comes together on the finished Signature Carrier.

-While we begin the process of editing the photos, creating product listings, and other elements necessary for our releases, the handwoven carrier is sent to our US offices in San Diego, California.
-When it arrives it will be checked in and prepared for sending it to its final home with a loving family.
+While we begin the process of editing the photos, creating product listings, and other elements necessary for our releases, the handwoven carrier is sent to our European warehouse in Hamburg, Germany.
+When it arrives, it will be checked in and prepared for sending it to its final home with a loving family.

 Time for a Signature Release

 Our Signature carriers are made available on our website, babytula.co.uk, most often through a small curated collection and announced releases.
-For our rarest handwoven carriers, the releases tend to be spaced out throughout the year, dependant on what we are able to create from our collaborations with various weavers.
+For our rarest handwoven baby wraps, the releases tend to be spaced out throughout the year, dependant on what we are able to create from our collaborations with various weavers.

-Once a Signature carrier is purchased in a release, our San Diego team sends it to you in a keepsake box to arrive at your doorstep.
+Once a Signature carrier is purchased in a release, it is send to you in a keepsake box to arrive at your doorstep.
 Finally, the special care and love that goes into the creation of a Signature carrier are expressed through your many carrying cuddles.